libsev/libsev-doc/cpp/naming-conventions.md

 };
 ```
 # Bit field enumerations
-(This should be part of structure conventions page.)
+(This should be part of structure conventions page.
+Or rename to style conventions, with subtitle naming and structure conventions.)
 Bit field enumerations should provide their own operators as needed.

 ```c_cpp
 #include <type_traits>